 - Mini candy canes

 - Candy cane Hershey kisses – I also like to use striped Hershey’s Hugs or really any of the holiday Hershey Kisses.
-There are a lot to choose from!
+There are lots of options to choose from!

 - Chocolate covered cherries

-- Candied pecans – My local grocery store always has candied pecans around Christmastime, but if you can’t find them, try making this Crock Pot candy instead.
+- Candied pecans – My local grocery store always has candied pecans around Christmastime.
+However, if you can’t find them, try making this Crock Pot candy instead.

 - Fresh strawberries